erikglee/OSPREY_BIDS/docs/source/mrs_processing_details.rst

 	"MM3coModel": "1to1GABAsoft"
 	"MM3coModel": "none"

-"freeGauss" (default) defines the 3-ppm MM peak in the GABA-edited difference spectrum as a 2-proton Gaussian peak with a free full-width at half-maximum (FWHM) parameter to be estimated during modeling. "freeGauss" defines the 3-ppm MM peak in the GABA-edited difference spectrum as a 2-proton Gaussian peak with a fixed FWHM of 14 Hz.
+ - "freeGauss" (default) defines the 3-ppm MM peak in the GABA-edited difference spectrum as a 2-proton Gaussian peak with a free full-width at half-maximum (FWHM) parameter to be estimated during modeling.
+ - "fixedGauss" defines the 3-ppm MM peak in the GABA-edited difference spectrum as a 2-proton Gaussian peak with a fixed FWHM of 14 Hz.
-"3to2MM" defines a composite MM basis function combining the 3-ppm and the 0.9-ppm MM peaks with an amplitude ratio of 3 to 2.
-"3to2MMsoft" employs soft constraints during modeling to enforce an amplitude ratio of 3 to 2 for the 3-ppm and the 0.9-ppm MM peak.
+ - "3to2MM" defines a composite MM basis function combining the 3-ppm and the 0.9-ppm MM peaks with an amplitude ratio of 3 to 2.
+ - "3to2MMsoft" employs soft constraints during modeling to enforce an amplitude ratio of 3 to 2 for the 3-ppm and the 0.9-ppm MM peak.
-"1to1GABA" defines a composite basis function combining the 3-ppm MM peak and the GABA basis function.
+ - "1to1GABA" defines a composite basis function combining the 3-ppm MM peak and the GABA basis function.
 "1to1GABAsoft" employs soft constraints during modeling to enforce an amplitude ratio of 1 to 1 for the 3-ppm MM peak and the GABA basis function.
    More information can be found here (https://doi.org/10.1002/nbm.4618)

 The next option allows to change the FWHM (in Hz) of the Gaussian peak of the 3-ppm MM peak: ::